DanMorriss/lumos-online-banking/README.md

 - Deposit function won’t exit on 0, ‘currency’ was referenced before being defined.
 The type function containing the currency variable was moved into the try statement.
 - Deposit not working currency referenced before assignment.
 Moved the turn_to_currrency function before the type statement.
 - Could eneter a negative ammount to deposit.
 Added in an if statement disallowing it.
+- A user could create an account using numbers so I added an elif statement to check the first letter is not a number.

 #### Unsolved Bugs